AxC1271/RISC-V-CPU/RISCVProcessor/README.md

 Here, I've provided a working demo of the RISC-V processor handling the following assembly file.
 I want the FPGA board to "print" the first ten Fibonacci numbers.

 ## 🎢 Next Steps
 The current implementation of the processor handles instruction fetching, decoding, computation, and writeback all within a single clock cycle.
 As a result, the clock cycle must be slow enough to ensure that clock slack is negligible.
-In the critical path alone, the time slack is approximately 60 ns, which is not feasible for clocks operating in the MHz range where the period is smaller than 60 ns.
+For the scope of this project, this wasn't an issue and the CPU worked as expected.

 To optimize and accelerate the hardware, several techniques can be employed:
 - Branch Predictors: Improve instruction flow by predicting the outcome of branches, reducing stalls and increasing  throughput.